-Established in 2004, the Stewardship Council is located in San Mateo, California with a second office in Roseville, California.
-We are a private non-profit foundation with a staff of 15 professionals and a board of 18 members made up of representatives from: state and federal agencies, water districts, tribal and rural interests, forest and farm industry groups, conservation organizations, the California Public Utilities Commission, and Pacific Gas and Electric Company.
+Established in 2004, the Stewardship Council's main office is located in San Mateo, California with a second office in Roseville, California.
+We are a private non-profit foundation with a small staff led by a diverse board of directors made up of representatives from: state and federal agencies, water districts, tribal and rural interests, forest and farm industry groups, conservation organizations, the California Public Utilities Commission, and Pacific Gas and Electric Company.
 Our board meetings are open to the public and are typically held every other month.
 See our Board Meeting Calendar for more information.

 The Stewardship Council was formed as part of a PG&E settlement agreement with the California Public Utilities Commission (CPUC)—Final Order and Settlement Agreement, and the Stipulation Resolving Issues Regarding the Land Conservation Commitment (Stipulation).
 This agreement establishes that 140,000 acres of PG&E’s watershed lands will be conserved in perpetuity for: